VainJoker/realme/README.md

 ## Features

-- Support for multiple configuration formats (TOML, JSON, YAML, JSON5, RON, INI), and you can easily add support for more formats
+- Support for multiple configuration formats for file(etc. TOML, JSON ...) or string or env or even command line flags, and you can easily add support for more formats
 - Loosely typed — Serialization and deserialization of configuration data, configuration values may be read in any supported type, as long as there exists a reasonable conversion
-- Custom parser support and flexible adaptor system for different data sources, for example, you can read configuration from a file, environment variables, command line flags, etc.
+- Custom parser support and flexible adaptor system for different data sources, for example, you can check the [cmd](https://github.com/VainJoker/realme/blob/main/src/adaptor/parser/cmd.rs) parser, which allows you to read configuration from command line flags with clap
 - Live watching and re-reading of config files

 ## Installation